 NSW Update: Combustible Cladding Performance Solutions

-From 22 October, new regulations concerning performance solutions for buildings containing or using combustible cladding will take effect in New South Wales.
-The intended purpose is to ‘make provision for the identification of, and collection of information about, buildings to which external combustible cladding has been applied.’
+From 22 October, new regulations will take effect in New South Wales concerning performance solutions for buildings containing or using combustible cladding.
+The intended purpose is to provide identification and collect information about buildings where external combustible cladding has been applied.

 Table of Contents

 New combustible cladding regulations taking effect from October

 The document ‘Environmental Planning and Assessment Amendment (Identification of Buildings with External Combustible Cladding) Regulation 2018’ was provided by NSW Minister for Planning Anthony Roberts.